danigiro/awesome-forecast-reconciliation/classification.md

     - Accompanying paper: **HierarchicalForecast: A Reference Framework for Hierarchical Forecasting in Python** by Kin G. Olivares, Federico Garza, David Luo, Cristian Challú, Max Mergenthaler, Souhaib Ben Taieb, Shanika L. Wickramasuriya, Artur Dubrawski (2023). [[arXiv]](https://arxiv.org/abs/2207.03517)

-## Beyond forecasting/Not only forecasting...
+## Beyond forecasting and reconciliation
 1. **The precision of national income estimates** by Richard Stone, D. G. Champernowne, J. E. Meade, _Review of Economic Studies_ (1942). [[doi]](https://doi.org/10.2307/2967664)
+1. **Is aggregation necessarily bad?** by Yehuda Grunfeld, Zvi Griliches, _The Review of Economics and Statistics_ (1960).
 1. **Input-output and national accounts** by Richard Stone (1961).
+1. **Should aggregation prior to estimation be the rule?** by John B. Edwards, Guy H. Orcutt, _The Review of Economics and Statistics_ (1969).
+1. **Best linear unbiased interpolation, distribution, and extrapolation of time series by related series** by Gregory C Chow, An-loh Lin, _The  of Economics and Statistics_ (1971).
+1. **Asymptotic behaviour of temporal aggregates of time series** by G C Tiao, _Biometrika_ (1972). [[doi]](https://doi.org/10.1093/biomet/59.3.525)
+1. **Some consequences of temporal aggregation and systematic sampling for ARMAand ARMAX models** by K.R.W.
+Brewer, _Journal of Econometrics_ (1973). [[doi]](https://doi.org/10.1016/0304-4076(73)90015-8)
+1. **Aggregate versus subaggregate models in local area forecasting** by D. M. Dunn, W. H. Williams, T. L. Dechaine, _Journal of the American Statistical Association_ (1976). [[doi]](https://doi.org/10.1080/01621459.1976.10481478)
 1. **The estimation of large social account matrices** by R P Byron, _Journal of the Royal Statistical Society, Series A_ (1978). [[doi]](https://doi.org/10.2307/2344807) [[url]](http://www.jstor.org/stable/2344807)
 1. **Corrigenda: The estimation of large social account matrices** by R P Byron, _Journal of the Royal Statistical Society.
 Series A_ (1979). [[doi]](https://doi.org/10.2307/2982515)
+1. **Aggregation and proration in forecasting** by E Shlifer, R W Wolff, _Management Science_ (1979). [[url]](http://www.jstor.org/stable/2630330)
+1. **Prior information and ARIMA forecasting** by Pierre A Cholette, _Journal of Forecasting_ (1982).
+1. **A note on the estimation of disaggregate time series when the aggregate is known** by Nicola Rossi, _The Review of Economics and Statistics_ (1982).
+1. **Forecasting temporally aggregated vector ARMA processes** by Helmut L\utkepohl, _Journal of Forecasting_ (1986). [[url]](http://onlinelibrary.wiley.com/doi/10.1002/for.3980050202/abstract)
+1. **Modelling and forecasting linear combinations of time series** by Francisco A Pino, Pedro A Morettin, Ra\'ul P Mentz, _International Statistical Review/Revue Internationale de Statistique_ (1987).
+1. **Disaggregation methods to expedite product line forecasting** by C W Gross, J E Sohl, _Journal of Forecasting_ (1990). [[doi]](https://doi.org/10.1002/for.3980090304)
 1. **The estimation of $M$ disaggregate time series when contemporaneous and temporal aggregates are known** by Tommaso Di Fonzo, _The Review of Economics and Statistics_ (1990). [[doi]](https://doi.org/10.2307/2109758)
-1. **Benchmarking, Temporal Distribution, and Reconciliation Methods for Time Series** by Estela Bee Dagum, Pierre A Cholette (2006). [[doi]](https://doi.org/10.1007/0-387-35439-5)
-1. **Simultaneous and two-step reconciliation of systems of time series: methodological and practical issues** by Tommaso Di Fonzo, Marco Marini, _Journal of the Royal Statistical Society, Series C_ (2011). [[doi]](https://doi.org/10.1111/j.1467-9876.2010.00733.x)
-1. **Benchmarking large accounting frameworks: a generalized multivariate model** by Reinier Bikker, Jacco Daalmans, Nino Mushkudiani, _Economic Systems Research_ (2013).
-1. **Optimal Reconciliation of Seasonally Adjusted Disaggregates Taking Into Account the Difference Between Direct and Indirect Adjustment of the Aggregate** by Francisco Corona, Victor M Guerrero, Jesús López-Peréz , _Journal of Official Statistics_ (2021).
-1. **Constrained forecasting in autoregressive time series models: A Bayesian analysis** by Enrique De Alba, _International Journal of Forecasting_ (1993).
-1. **Forecasting with multivariate temporal aggregation: The case of promotional modelling** by Nikolaos Kourentzes, Fotios Petropoulos, _International Journal of Production Economics_ (2016). [[DOI]](https://doi.org/10.1016/j.ijpe.2015.09.011)
-1. **Demand forecasting by temporal aggregation: Using optimal or multiple aggregation levels?** by Nikolaos Kourentzes, Bahman Rostami-Tabar, Devon K Barrow, _Journal of Business Research_ (2017). [[DOI]](https://doi.org/10.1016/j.jbusres.2017.04.016)
-1. **Aggregation and proration in forecasting** by E Shlifer, R W Wolff, _Management Science_ (1979). [[url]](http://www.jstor.org/stable/2630330)
-1. **Temporal aggregation of univariate and multivariate time series models: A survey** by Andrea Silvestrini, David Veredas, _Journal of Economic Surveys_ (2008). [[doi]](https://doi.org/10.1111/j.1467-6419.2007.00538.x)
-1. **Kalman filtering with state equality constraints** by Dan Simon, Tien Li Chia, _IEEE transactions on Aerospace and Electronic Systems_ (2002).
-1. **Optimal state estimation: Kalman, $H_\infty$, and nonlinear approaches** by Dan Simon (2006).
-1. **Kalman filtering with state constraints: a survey of linear and nonlinear algorithms** by Dan Simon, _IET Control Theory \& Applications_ (2010).
 1. **Constrained Forecasting: Some Implementation Guidelines** by Eugene B Fliedner, Vincent A Mabert, _Decision Sciences_ (1992).
-1. **Disaggregation methods to expedite product line forecasting** by C W Gross, J E Sohl, _Journal of Forecasting_ (1990). [[doi]](https://doi.org/10.1002/for.3980090304)
-1. **Is aggregation necessarily bad?** by Yehuda Grunfeld, Zvi Griliches, _The Review of Economics and Statistics_ (1960).
+1. **Estimation of data measured with error and subject to linear restrictions** by Martin Weale, _Journal of Applied Econometrics_ (1992).
+1. **The effect of overlapping aggregation on time series models: an application to the unemployment rate in Brazil** by Luiz K Hotta, Pedro A Morettin, Pedro L Valls Pereira, _Brazilian Review of Econometrics_ (1992).
 1. **The effect of aggregation on prediction in autoregressive integrated moving-average models** by L. K. Hotta, J. Cardoso Neto, _Journal of Time Series Analysis_ (1993).
-1. **The effect of overlapping aggregation on time series models: an application to the unemployment rate in Brazil** by Luiz K Hotta, Pedro A Morettin, Pedro L Valls Pereira, _Brazilian Review of Econometrics_ (1992).
-1. **Forecasting euro area inflation: Does aggregating forecasts by HICP component improve forecast accuracy?** by K Hubrich, _International Journal of Forecasting_ (2005).
-1. **Improving forecasting by estimating time series structural components across multiple frequencies** by Nikolaos Kourentzes, Fotios Petropoulos, Juan R Trapero, _International Journal of Forecasting_ (2014).
+1. **Constrained forecasting in autoregressive time series models: A Bayesian analysis** by Enrique De Alba, _International Journal of Forecasting_ (1993).
-1. **Forecasting temporally aggregated vector ARMA processes** by Helmut L\utkepohl, _Journal of Forecasting_ (1986). [[url]](http://onlinelibrary.wiley.com/doi/10.1002/for.3980050202/abstract)
-1. **An aggregate--disaggregate intermittent demand approach (ADIDA) to forecasting: an empirical proposition and analysis** by Konstantinos Nikolopoulos, Aris A Syntetos, John E Boylan, Fotios Petropoulos, Vassilis Assimakopoulos, _Journal of the Operational Research Society_ (2011).

-1. **A note on aggregation, disaggregation and forecasting performance** by Arnold Zellner, Justin Tobias, _Journal of Forecasting_ (2000). [[doi]](https://doi.org/10.1002/1099-131X(200009)19:5%3C457::AID-FOR761%3E3.0.CO;2-6)
-1. **Aggregate versus subaggregate models in local area forecasting** by D. M. Dunn, W. H. Williams, T. L. Dechaine, _Journal of the American Statistical Association_ (1976). [[doi]](https://doi.org/10.1080/01621459.1976.10481478)

-1. **Prior information and ARIMA forecasting** by Pierre A Cholette, _Journal of Forecasting_ (1982).
+1. **Restricted forecasts using exponential smoothing techniques** by A Lorena Rosas, Vi\'ctor M Guerrero, _International Journal of Forecasting_ (1994).
-1. **Best linear unbiased interpolation, distribution, and extrapolation of time series by related series** by Gregory C Chow, An-loh Lin, _The  of Economics and Statistics_ (1971).
-1. **Should aggregation prior to estimation be the rule?** by John B. Edwards, Guy H. Orcutt, _The Review of Economics and Statistics_ (1969).
-1. **Assessment of aggregation strategies for machine-learning based short-term load forecasting** by Cong Feng, Jie Zhang, _Electric Power Systems Research_ (2020). [[doi]](https://doi.org/10.1016/j.epsr.2020.106304)
 1. **Highest-density forecast regions for nonlinear and non-normal time series models** by Rob J Hyndman, _J Forecasting_ (1995).

-1. **Counterfactual Reconciliation: Incorporating Aggregation Constraints for More Accurate Causal Effect Estimates.** by Cengiz, Doruk, and Hasan Tekgüç, _International Journal of Forecasting_ (2022). [[doi]](https://doi.org/10.1016/j.ijforecast.2022.08.011)
-1. **Estimation of data measured with error and subject to linear restrictions** by Martin Weale, _Journal of Applied Econometrics_ (1992).
-1. **Asymptotic behaviour of temporal aggregates of time series** by G C Tiao, _Biometrika_ (1972). [[doi]](https://doi.org/10.1093/biomet/59.3.525)

-1. **A systemic view of the ADIDA framework** by Georgios P Spithourakis, Fotios Petropoulos, Konstantinos Nikolopoulos, Vassilios Assimakopoulos, _IMA Journal of Management Mathematics_ (2014).1. **Improving the performance of popular supply chain forecasting techniques** by Georgios P Spithourakis, Fotios Petropoulos, M Zied Babai, Konstantinos Nikolopoulos, Vassilios Assimakopoulos, _Supply Chain Forum: An International Journal_ (2011).
-1. **Measurement error with accounting constraints: Point and interval estimation for latent data with an application to UK Gross Domestic Product** by Richard J Smith, Martin R Weale, Steven E Satchell, _The Review of Economic Studies_ (1998).
-1. **Applicability of the M5 to forecasting at Walmart** by Brian Seaman, John Bowman, _International Journal of Forecasting_ (2022). [[doi]](https://doi.org/10.1016/j.ijforecast.2021.06.002)
-1. **The impact of temporal aggregation on supply chains with ARMA (1, 1) demand processes** by Bahman Rostami-Tabar, M Zied Babai, Mohammad Ali, John E Boylan, _European Journal of Operational Research_ (2019).

 1. **Temporal aggregation and economic times series** by R.J.
 Rossana, J.J.
 Seater, _Journal of Business \& Economic Statistics_ (1995). [[doi]](https://doi.org/10.2307/1392389)
+1. **Measurement error with accounting constraints: Point and interval estimation for latent data with an application to UK Gross Domestic Product** by Richard J Smith, Martin R Weale, Steven E Satchell, _The Review of Economic Studies_ (1998).
+1. **A note on aggregation, disaggregation and forecasting performance** by Arnold Zellner, Justin Tobias, _Journal of Forecasting_ (2000). [[doi]](https://doi.org/10.1002/1099-131X(200009)19:5%3C457::AID-FOR761%3E3.0.CO;2-6)
+1. **Data Processing and Reconciliation for Chemical Process Operations** by Jos\'e A Romagnoli, Mabel Cristina Sanchez (2000).
+1. **Kalman filtering with state equality constraints** by Dan Simon, Tien Li Chia, _IEEE transactions on Aerospace and Electronic Systems_ (2002).
+1. **Forecasting euro area inflation: Does aggregating forecasts by HICP component improve forecast accuracy?** by K Hubrich, _International Journal of Forecasting_ (2005).
+1. **Optimal state estimation: Kalman, $H_\infty$, and nonlinear approaches** by Dan Simon (2006).
+1. **Benchmarking, Temporal Distribution, and Reconciliation Methods for Time Series** by Estela Bee Dagum, Pierre A Cholette (2006). [[doi]](https://doi.org/10.1007/0-387-35439-5)
+1. **Temporal aggregation of univariate and multivariate time series models: A survey** by Andrea Silvestrini, David Veredas, _Journal of Economic Surveys_ (2008). [[doi]](https://doi.org/10.1111/j.1467-6419.2007.00538.x)
+1. **Kalman filtering with state constraints: a survey of linear and nonlinear algorithms** by Dan Simon, _IET Control Theory \& Applications_ (2010).
+1. **Simultaneous and two-step reconciliation of systems of time series: methodological and practical issues** by Tommaso Di Fonzo, Marco Marini, _Journal of the Royal Statistical Society, Series C_ (2011). [[doi]](https://doi.org/10.1111/j.1467-9876.2010.00733.x)
+1. **Improving the performance of popular supply chain forecasting techniques** by Georgios P Spithourakis, Fotios Petropoulos, M Zied Babai, Konstantinos Nikolopoulos, Vassilios Assimakopoulos, _Supply Chain Forum: An International Journal_ (2011).
+1. **An aggregate--disaggregate intermittent demand approach (ADIDA) to forecasting: an empirical proposition and analysis** by Konstantinos Nikolopoulos, Aris A Syntetos, John E Boylan, Fotios Petropoulos, Vassilis Assimakopoulos, _Journal of the Operational Research Society_ (2011).
+1. **Restoring accounting constraints in time series: methods and software for a statistical agency** by Benoit Quenneville, Susie Fortier, _Economic Time Series: Modeling and Seasonality_ (2012).
+1. **Benchmarking large accounting frameworks: a generalized multivariate model** by Reinier Bikker, Jacco Daalmans, Nino Mushkudiani, _Economic Systems Research_ (2013).
+1. **Demand forecasting by temporal aggregation** by Bahman Rostami-Tabar, M Zied Babai, Aris Syntetos, Yves Ducq, _Naval Research Logistics_ (2013).
+1. **Improving forecasting by estimating time series structural components across multiple frequencies** by Nikolaos Kourentzes, Fotios Petropoulos, Juan R Trapero, _International Journal of Forecasting_ (2014).
+1. **A systemic view of the ADIDA framework** by Georgios P Spithourakis, Fotios Petropoulos, Konstantinos Nikolopoulos, Vassilios Assimakopoulos, _IMA Journal of Management Mathematics_ (2014).
 1. **A note on the forecast performance of temporal aggregation** by Bahman Rostami-Tabar, Mohamed Zied Babai, Aris Syntetos, Yves Ducq, _Naval Research Logistics_ (2014).
-1. **Demand forecasting by temporal aggregation** by Bahman Rostami-Tabar, M Zied Babai, Aris Syntetos, Yves Ducq, _Naval Research Logistics_ (2013).
-1. **A note on the estimation of disaggregate time series when the aggregate is known** by Nicola Rossi, _The Review of Economics and Statistics_ (1982).
-1. **Restricted forecasts using exponential smoothing techniques** by A Lorena Rosas, Vi\'ctor M Guerrero, _International Journal of Forecasting_ (1994).
-1. **Data Processing and Reconciliation for Chemical Process Operations** by Jos\'e A Romagnoli, Mabel Cristina Sanchez (2000). [[url]]dzHoeR9OENcC})
-1. **Restoring accounting constraints in time series: methods and software for a statistical agency** by Benoit Quenneville, Susie Fortier, _Economic Time Series: Modeling and Seasonality_ (2012).
-1. **Modelling and forecasting linear combinations of time series** by Francisco A Pino, Pedro A Morettin, Ra\'ul P Mentz, _International Statistical Review/Revue Internationale de Statistique_ (1987).
+1. **Forecasting with multivariate temporal aggregation: The case of promotional modelling** by Nikolaos Kourentzes, Fotios Petropoulos, _International Journal of Production Economics_ (2016). [[DOI]](https://doi.org/10.1016/j.ijpe.2015.09.011)
+1. **On the performance of overlapping and non-overlapping temporal demand aggregation approaches** by John E Boylan, M Zied Babai, _International Journal of Production Economics_ (2016).
 1. **Integrated hierarchical forecasting** by Clint L.P.
 Pennings, Jan van Dalen, _European Journal of Operational Research_ (2017). [[doi]](https://doi.org/10.1016/j.ejor.2017.04.047)
+1. **Demand forecasting by temporal aggregation: Using optimal or multiple aggregation levels?** by Nikolaos Kourentzes, Bahman Rostami-Tabar, Devon K Barrow, _Journal of Business Research_ (2017). [[DOI]](https://doi.org/10.1016/j.jbusres.2017.04.016)
+1. **The impact of temporal aggregation on supply chains with ARMA (1, 1) demand processes** by Bahman Rostami-Tabar, M Zied Babai, Mohammad Ali, John E Boylan, _European Journal of Operational Research_ (2019).
+1. **Assessment of aggregation strategies for machine-learning based short-term load forecasting** by Cong Feng, Jie Zhang, _Electric Power Systems Research_ (2020). [[doi]](https://doi.org/10.1016/j.epsr.2020.106304)
+1. **Optimal Reconciliation of Seasonally Adjusted Disaggregates Taking Into Account the Difference Between Direct and Indirect Adjustment of the Aggregate** by Francisco Corona, Victor M Guerrero, Jesús López-Peréz , _Journal of Official Statistics_ (2021).
+1. **Counterfactual Reconciliation: Incorporating Aggregation Constraints for More Accurate Causal Effect Estimates.** by Cengiz, Doruk, and Hasan Tekgüç, _International Journal of Forecasting_ (2022). [[doi]](https://doi.org/10.1016/j.ijforecast.2022.08.011)
+1. **Applicability of the M5 to forecasting at Walmart** by Brian Seaman, John Bowman, _International Journal of Forecasting_ (2022). [[doi]](https://doi.org/10.1016/j.ijforecast.2021.06.002)

 ## PhD and master thesis <a name="Thesis"/>